Fury batters Schwarz, eyes Wilder rematch

 The flamboyant 30-year-old had established his dominance early, rocking Schwarz repeatedly with a series of stiff left jabs in the opening round that rapidly reddened the previously unbeaten German fighter’s face.

-Fury said after his win that his camp is planning one more fight, either in late September or early October, before a rematch with Wilder early in 2020.
-“What’s next?
-Next year we’re going to hunt down Deontay Wilder for that green belt,” Fury said.
+Fury said after his win on Saturday that his camp is planning one more fight, either in late September or early October, before a rematch with Wilder early in 2020.

+Fury’s US promoter, legendary boxing impresario Bob Arum, suggested a rematch with Wilder could surpass the earnings records set by Manny Pacquiao and Floyd Mayweather’s 2015 bout.

+Arum said that next year’s likely rematch with Wilder would take place in Las Vegas.

+Fury’s win came a fortnight after Britain’s WBA, WBO and IBF heavyweight champion Anthony Joshua was stunned by Andy Ruiz Jr. in a massive upset in New York.“There was three horses in the heavyweight division, and then there were two,” Fury said, referring to Joshua’s defeat.
+“Deontay Wilder is coming.
+It’s going to happen.”

-LAS VEGAS, Nevada: Unbeaten British heavyweight Tyson Fury outclassed Germany’s Tom Schwarz to score a victory by second-round technical knockout Saturday.
+LAS VEGAS: Unbeaten British heavyweight Tyson Fury outclassed Germany’s Tom Schwarz to score a victory by second-round technical knockout Saturday.

 Fury, determined to put on a show on his Las Vegas debut, overwhelmed Schwarz with a dazzling display of ringcraft before unloading in the second round at the MGM Grand Garden Arena.